MediaComem/comem-archidep/ex/nginx-static-deployment.md

 ### Enable the nginx configuration

 By default, configurations stored in the `sites-available` directory are available, but not enabled.
-Indeed, if you check which directories are included, you will see that `sites-enabled` is there, but not `sites-available`:
+Indeed, if you check what is included by the main `/etc/nginx/nginx.conf` file, you will see that `sites-enabled` is there, but not `sites-available`:

 ```bash
 $> cat /etc/nginx/nginx.conf|grep include